mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 #pagebreak()
 ```

-# Chapter 7: Playing in the Entranceway
+# Chapter 8: Excursions about the Frontiers

 ## Paragraph 2 Part 2

 > 直饒誇會豐悟兮、獲瞥地之智通、得道明心兮、擧衝天之志氣、雖逍遙於入頭之邊量、幾虧闕於出身之活路。

 > Suppose one gains pride of understanding and inflates one’s own enlightenment, glimpsing the wisdom that runs through all things, attaining the Way and clarifying the mind, raising an aspiration to escalade the very sky.
 One is making the initial, partial excursions about the frontiers but is still somewhat deficient in the vital Way of total emancipation.
-[EB]
+(EB)

 > Suppose you are confident in your understanding and rich in enlightenment, gaining the wisdom that knows at a glance, attaining the Way and clarifying the mind, arousing an aspiration to reach for the heavens.
 You are playing in the entranceway, but you are still short of the vital path of emancipation.
-[SZ]
+(SZ)

 ## Commentary

+In the Sōtō Zen Text Project translation of this paragraph, the part about “playing in the entranceway” is certainly catchy, but it introduces a problem.
+If we say we are “playing in the entranceway,” it may imply that we are playing in the entranceway *to* something in particular – a fixed goal, so-called “enlightenment.”
+However, if we say we are “making the initial, partial excursions about the frontiers,” this leaves open the possibility that we are exploring something that is vast, even boundless – which is the case.
+So in this respect the *Eastern Buddhist* translation may be more in alignment with the meaning of *Fukanzazengi*, as Katagiri Roshi presents it.

+This paragraph suggests that we may have a magnificent enlightenment experience – or at least think so – but even then, we are “still short of the vital path of emancipation.”
+Why is this the case?

-Mahayana Buddhist teaching talks about the “vibration of the mind,” including the very subtlest vibrations.
-The basic issue is, this finest vibration never goes away.
+Technically speaking, Mahayana Buddhist teaching talks about the “vibration of the mind,” including the very subtlest vibrations.
+The basic issue is, this subtlest vibration never completely goes away.
 Katagiri Roshi says:

 > For instance, according to *The Awakening of Faith*: at the *tathāgata* stage, Buddha knows the finer of the fine vibration of the mind.
 Among the fine vibration of the mind, there is the *finest* vibration there; very minute vibration of the mind.
 Because mind is constantly moving.
 Even though you say *moment* – the *Abhidharmakosha* says the moment consists of 65 instances.
 If so, what is a moment, you know?
 So the moment is a very fine vibration of the mind, but still there is the finest vibration of the mind within the moment – that is at the 65th vibration of the mind.
 How can you touch it?
 You don’t know what it is.
 But it’s there.
 Through zazen you can notice this.
 >